©1978

 their tone that faith has the missing colors which irradiate

 life.
 They inspire no one to go gathering eternity.
-Once there were churches which,

 however misinformed on some issues, trumpeted God, put a message